MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hyper-v-third-party.md

 ### Virtual Process Registers

-The state of a virtual processor, which includes both the state defined by the underlying architecture (such as general-purpose registers) and additional state defined by the hypervisor, can be access through the [`WHvGetVirtualProcessorRegisters`](hyper-v-third-party-funcs/WHvGetVirtualProcessorRegisters.md) and [`WHvSetVirtualProcessorRegisters`](hyper-v-third-party-funcs/WHvSetVirtualProcessorRegisters.md) functions.
+The state of a virtual processor, which includes both the state defined by the underlying architecture (such as general-purpose registers) and additional state defined by the hypervisor, can be access through these functions.

 |Function   |Description|
 |---|---|
 |[WHvGetVirtualProcessorRegisters](hyper-v-third-party-funcs/WHvGetVirtualProcessorRegisters.md)|This function allows for querying a set of individual registers by the virtualization stack.|
 |[WHvSetVirtualProcessorRegisters](hyper-v-third-party-funcs/WHvSetVirtualProcessorRegisters.md)|This function allows for setting a set of individual registers by the virtualization stack|
 |   |   |

 ## Partition Properties